infinum/eightshift-docs/website/docs/basics/blocks-global-manifest.md

 Just like a namespace, we use the same logic for background and foreground.
 Here you define global background and foreground for all your custom blocks.

-Please refer to the [block-structure](block-structure) chapter for more details on how to override global background and foreground your block.
+Please refer to the [block-structure](block-structure) chapter for more details on how to override global background and foreground of your block.

 ### Global Variables